Magnitude-Surveys/gpg/content/seismic/seismic_refraction_dipping_layers.md

 dipping interface.**

-Intuitively, if we want to obtain another parameter (namely the dip angle, designated *γ*), then we need more data.
+Intuitively, if we want to obtain another parameter (namely the dip angle, designated $`\gamma`$), then we need more data.
 We can achieve this by having two shots so that both updip and downdip apparent velocities can be obtained.
 This requires shots at both ends of the spread.

 <figure class="align-center">
 <img src="./images/dip_layers_geom.gif"